fuku77/suna/README.md

 | verbose | Default verbosity. |

 # 📚 Rules & Variables
-Variables are set to their values during parsing.
+Variables are set to their values during parsing. <br>
 Variables can be written either inside the template or the markdown source files.
 - Variable syntax: `{{ VAR }}`
 - Rule syntax: